roydegeest/rakwireless-docs/docs/wisgate/rak7244/quickstart/accessing-your-gateway/accessing-the-internet.md

 - Enter the SSID of the network you want to connect:

 :::warning ⚠️WARNING
 Please ensure to input the correct Wi-Fi SSID and Password or you will not be able to connect to the RAK7244 again via SSH in Wi-Fi AP Mode.
-If stuck in this situation, please follow this procedure listed in the [Reverting to Wi-Fi AP Mode](#reverting-to-wi-fi-ap-mode) section which is applicable for all Raspberry Pi based gateways to work again in Wi-Fi AP mode.
+If stuck in this situation, please follow this procedure listed in the [Reverting to Wi-Fi AP Mode](/wisgate/rak7244/quickstart/accessing-your-gateway/accessing-the-internet.html#reverting-to-wi-fi-ap-mode) section which is applicable for all Raspberry Pi based gateways to work again in Wi-Fi AP mode.
 :::

 <rk-img
-  src="/assets/images/quick-start-guide/rak7244/5.accessing the internet/set-wifi.png"
+  src="/assets/images/wisgate/rak7244/quickstart/5.accessing the internet/set-wifi.png"
   width="100%"
   figure-number="5"
   caption="SSID of the Network you want to connect to"